-Bank is computing LCR (Liquidity Coverage Ratio) on a daily basis.
+Bank is computing LCR (Liquidity Coverage Ratio) on a daily basis and NSFR (Net stable funding ratio) on Quarterly basis.
 Advanced techniques such as Stress testing, sensitivity analysis etc. are conducted periodically to assess the impact of various contingencies.

 3. Operational risk